NandkishorJadoun/curriculum/intermediate_html_css/forms/form_basics.md

 You need to specify the proper types of inputs for each possible data item since there are often multiple ways to collect a piece of data, but only one way is easiest for your user.

-In this lesson, we will explore the basics of HTML forms and some of the different types of inputs available to you.
+In this lesson, we will explore the basics of HTML forms and some of the different types of inputs.

 ### Lesson overview